uktrade/data-workspace-frontend/docs/development/running-locally.md

 ## Running the React apps locally

-We're set up to use django-webpack-loader for hotloading the react app while developing.
+We're set up to use django-webpack-loader for hotloading the React app while developing.

 You can get it running by starting the dev server: